LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/more-on-functions/recursion-wrap-up.rst

 Still others do not see quadratics again until their own kids learn about them.

 Since their future jobs might not require it, why do teens need to learn how to solve quadratics?
-Because at some point in time, they will have to do it again (if only to shock their kids), and they need to be ready when that happens.
+Because at some point in time they will have to do it again (if only to shock their kids), and they need to be ready when that happens.

 The same is true for recursion.
 Learn it.
 Love it.
 Use it.